FoodDudes/WikiDiet/README.md

 ### Continious Integration/Continious Deployment

 Our app makes use of git webhooks, travis-ci, and Heroku pipelines to automate testing and deployment.

 ### Database

-Our data is stored in mLab MongoDB deployment and is wrapped in mongoose.
+Our database self populates itself based on user requests.
+If an item is not in our DB it attempts to get information from a third party and if successful a new entry is created.